AmIrbX/itprotv-lpic101-500/Part 4 - Linux Command Line/Redirecting Data With Pipes.md

 ## There's a problem
-Some programs in Linux doesn't support piping. for example if we have a text file with folders name and we want to create them easily with piping, right?
+Some programs in Linux doesn't support piping. for example if we have a text file with folders name and we think we can create them easily with pipes, right?
 ```
 	cat filenames.txt | mkdir
 ```